Solar wind

 What is the norlys model?

-The norlys model is an experimental model that aims to transcribe global magnetometer data into a dynamic map displaying the probable, near-real-time auroral activity.
-This is the first-ever public northern lights map of its kind featuring near real-time magnetometer data across such an extensive area.
+The norlys model is an experimental model that aims to transcribe global magnetometer data into a dynamic map displaying the probable, near-real-time auroral activity in the northern hemisphere (aurora borealis) and by extension in the southern hemisphere (aurora australis).
+This is the first-ever public aurora map of its kind featuring near real-time magnetometer data across such an extensive area.
+On top of assessing the near real-time activity, our norlys model features an archive of this activity over the last two hours.

 The norlys model is derived from global magnetometer data, which are converted into a back-end ionospheric current map.
 This map works in the background and is updated every minute.
 It calculates the intensity and direction of equivalent ionospheric currents above an area of the world covering Europe, Iceland, Greenland and north America.
 The ionospheric current vectors are assessed thanks to magnetometer stations (provided by TGO, UAF, USGS, Carisma, IRF, FMI and DTU ; See Credits and acknowledgements), and derived from associated magnetic field displacements in the horizontal components (raw x and y), in nanoTeslas.
 This intermediary map enables us to locate the position of the real-time auroral oval, as well as to determine the flowing direction and intensity of the auroral electrojet current.